hannobraun/playground/2025-08-02_language-design/README.md

 A block is a value, just like a number.
 The result of the code above, is to put a block that contains this code on the stack.

-We could then assign it a name:
+We could then assign a name to that block.

 ```
 { 2 + } => add_two .
 ```

-Or we could apply it:
+Or we could apply it, to execute the code it contains.

 ```
 1 { 2 + } apply
-# The stack now contains `3`.
+# The result is `3`.
 ```

-Or we could combine both:
+Or we could combine both techniques.

 ```
 { 2 + } => add_two .
 1 add_two apply
+# The result is `3`.
 ```

 Having to write `apply` everywhere is not very convenient.
 And you might note, that we don't have to do this for intrinsic functions like `1`, `2`, `+`, or `apply` itself.

-That's because what we assigned to a name here is not a function.
+That's because what we assigned a name here, is not a function.
 It is, as I said, a block.
-And blocks are a building block.
-They can be made into functions, and other things as well.
+And blocks are just the raw material we use to build functions, and other things as well.

 ### Functions

 So let's do just that.
-Let's use a block to define a function.
+Let's use a block to build a function.

 ```
 { 2 + } fun => add_two .